tawa whose fruit once fed entire kererū flocks

 Main Threats

 Habitat loss from land clearance for farming and forestry is the primary threat.
 Predation of fruit and seeds by introduced rats and possums.
 Competition from invasive weed species.
-Climate change affecting flowering and fruiting patterns.
+Climate change affects flowering patterns.

 Population